christine-zhang1/cs180/proj4/index.md

         <p style="margin-top: 5px; font-size: 14px; font-weight: bold; color: #333;">Mosaic after blending</p>
     </div>
 </div>

+The seam between the images in the ceiling is much more smooth asfter the blend, especially near the light.

 I repeated this process on photos taken in my living room and my kitchen.